Mount Kilimanjaro Destination Guide

 Health & Medication

-- Altitude Medication: Consult with your doctor
+- Altitude Medication: Talk to your doctor about what’s right for you!

 - Personal Medication: Bring enough for the entire trek